foo-dogsquared/freebies-hunt-api/src/list.md

 - [Community College Consortium for Open Educational Resources](https://www.cccoer.org/) | You can find it [here](https://www.cccoer.org/learn/find-oer/) for the most part if you want the open educational resources (OER).
 - [freeCodeCamp](https://freecodecamp.org) | **(It has a [forum](https://forum.freecodecamp.org/) to interact and has its curriculum open sourced.)** Project-based curriculum for web development.
 Also has its codebase and curriculum open sourced on [GitHub](http://github.com/freeCodeCamp/freeCodeCamp).
 - [IXL](https://www.ixl.com/) | An educational resource and learning site on K-12 curriculum.
+- [JHU Data Science Lab](https://jhudatascience.org/) | An organization with the goal of making learning data science accessible.
+They mainly do their goal by providing open source educational content for learning different subfields on data science.
 - [Khan Academy](https://khanacademy.org) | **(It's well known and has I think one of the biggest learners' community.)** There are also other topics outside of programming (i.e. mathematics, physics).
 - [Math Wiki](https://math.wikia.com/wiki/Math_Wiki) | **(Well, it is structured like a textbook and it is said that the Math Wiki is a textbook so there's that.)** A community-made and continuously updated textbook on mathematics.
 - [Merlot](https://www.merlot.org/merlot/index.htm) | An archive site of open educational resources viewable to everyone.